Packing up the car for a day’s outing with our dog should be something to look forward to. Unfortunately for some dogs this isn’t the case.

 - Motion sickness and feeling nauseous

-- Associating the car with an unpleasant experience (going to the vets or kennels)
+- Associating the car with an unpleasant experience (going to the veterinarians or kennels)

 - Over-excitement